 Greenwich, Connecticut—August 28, 2000—The New Power Company™, the first national residential and small business energy provider, today announced that it has begun signing up customers in New Jersey and Pennsylvania.
 The company guarantees savings on the electricity portion of residential power bills and offers frequent flier miles and other incentives for each dollar spent on power.

 “Consumers who choose The New Power Company as their electricity and natural gas provider will lower their overall energy costs,” said H. Eugene Lockhart, The New Power Company’s president and CEO.
-“With The New Power Company, the distribution of power to homes or businesses won’t change, but our partnership with the world’s largest buyer and seller of electricity and natural gas means we can guarantee savings on the energy portion of a customer’s bill through incredible economies of scale.”
+“With The New Power Company, the delivery of power to homes or businesses won’t change, but our partnership with Enron, the world’s largest buyer and seller of electricity and natural gas, gives us the economies of scale to guarantee savings on the energy portion of a customer’s bill..”

 With today’s announcement, electricity and natural gas from The New Power Company is available in the following counties and cities: